 - Via suction, the uterus is emptied of the embryo and the placenta.

 - After the procedure, the physician examines the extracted material to ensure the abortion is complete.
 He may also use ultrasound to check whether the uterus is empty.
 If there is a remnant, it is removed by repeating a suction aspiration or by performing a D&C to avoid infection.

 - An antibiotic is commonly given on the day of operation to prevent infection.

 After the Procedure

 About two hours after the procedure, the woman is discharged home.
 If any sedation was used, the patient will not be permitted to drive for the remainder of the day.
-Someone will have to take her home.
+It is also recommended that someone stay with her overnight.
 A follow-up visit is recommended seven to fourteen days after an aspiration abortion.